 International Standardization - Chair of ISO/TC159/Scientific Committee 5 (Ergonomics of the Physical Environment) responsible for leading the strategic development of standards in area of environmental ergonomics.

-Areas of PhD research include, therma comfort, heatwave cooling stratergies, clothing comfort, performance in the heat.
+Areas of PhD research include, environmental ergonomics, thermal comfort, heatwave cooling strategies, clothing comfort, performance in the heat.

 Recent PhD student topics:

 - Thermal perception and ethnicity

 - Thermoregulatory responses and ageing

 - Physiological and perceptual responses of the foot

 - Psychophysiological stress and performance in extreme environments

 - Thermal Strain During Exercise In The Heat